 directories within it so they are accessible via the web.

-Accessing your personal home page
+Accessing your individual home page

 username with your username.
 This URL will take